-International Standard Book Number (ISBN) - Definition
+International Standard Book Number (ISBN) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.